 - GitHub Jobs – GitHub is a cloud-based service that helps developers to store and manage their code and to monitor and control the changes to their code.
 This site has over 28 million users.
 GitHub’s job board is GitHub Jobs which is focused on IT talent.
 For a small fee, you can post an Android developer job listing that will be viewed by GitHub’s huge developer community.

 - Stack Overflow – This is the largest Q&A site for developers to learn, share their knowledge and build their careers.
-The Stack Overflow job board allows you to search a large pool of skilled Android developers both locally and abroad.
+The Stack Overflow job board allows you to search for a large pool of skilled Android developers both locally and abroad.

-- People Per Hour – What makes People Per Hour unique from other freelancer platforms is that it holds skills contest for its registered freelancers, and allows them to post their own job postings.
+- People Per Hour – What makes People Per Hour unique from other freelancer platforms is that it holds skills contest for its registered freelancers, and allows them to post their job postings.
 In this site, you can easily post job listings, contact freelancers, and pay for them through the site’s safe and secure payment system.

 Offshore your Android app development from Full Scale

 If you want to offshore your Android app development, we offer a free consultation.
 We are eager to help your uncommon innovative ideas to build solutions.
 We are located in Cebu City, Philippines, and we have a decent roster of skilled Android developers and other software developers.
 We provide extensive app development efforts to bring tremendous profits to your company.